Overview of General Call for Presentations

 - Identify any new or special subject matter

-Select up to five (5) topics that best represent the focus of your submission.
+To help match submissions to reviewers and types of sessions, select one primary or main topic and then up to four additional secondary topics.
 Please note that your topic selection(s) will be used as a way for attendees to search and sort for sessions in the online session schedule.

 We strongly urge you to make your presentation accessible so the content may be available to anyone.
 You may find these articles helpful: